clementoriol/syntax-error-test/README.md

 erlang 20.3
 ```

-brings back the expected behavior.
+and re-running `asdf install` and cleaning elixir deps / compilation artifacts brings back the expected behavior.

 To start your Phoenix server: